 The General Altimax RT43 is a moderately sporting grand touring tire.
 It’s not meant for the dragstrip or for intense high-speed cornering, but it performs quite well over normal roads.
 General utilized a twin cushion silica tread compound in the Altimax RT43.
 The tire has a high-density all-season top compound to provide steady year-round traction.
 On the other hand, the low-density foundation underneath the top compound is responsible for absorbing noise, vibrations, and road harshness.

 The symmetric tread design features a continuous center rib with independent tread blocks.
-With a plethora of circumferential grooves and General’s exclusive anti-slip sipe design, this tire is expected to perform well over snowy, icy, wet, or slippery pavement.
+With a plethora of circumferential grooves and General’s exclusive anti-slip sipe design, this Ford Mustang tires is expected to perform well over snowy, icy, wet, or slippery pavement.

 If you want your Mustang to have a refined, comfortable, and quiet ride, take a closer look at the General Altimax RT43.